-While the president considers a way forward, he has downplayed the risks of going without an arms control agreement for the foreseeable future, Politico notes further.
-Trump told The New York Times in a January interview that he would be able to cut a better deal.
+While the President considers a way forward, he has downplayed the risks of going without an arms control agreement for the foreseeable future, Politico notes further.
+Trump told the New York Times in a January interview that he would be able to cut a better deal.
 “If it expires, it expires,” he said.
 “We’ll just do a better agreement.”

 But there’s no sign such an effort is underway and besides, Trump’s history on arms control isn’t a good sign.
 During his first administration, Trump wanted to include China in strategic arms control talk but the Chinese refused to participate.